tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 If this moral population is able to make ends meet comfortably, they will naturally demonstrate their dissatisfaction with the discriminatory practices.
 However, take this same population, and over-work it to the point of chronic burnout.
 This population now exists in a situation where it is nearly impossible for large groups to make a living without working multiple jobs, or working too much at one job.

 They are crushed under a successful workplace propaganda effort that workers rights are detrimental to a worker’s income, and where the only valid work ethic is to work as much as humanly possible.
 Between work, family, and kids, are they going to have the time or energy to actively participate in political discourse?
-Looking south from over the border, I’m honestly surprised — and impressed — that as many people in Florida and Texas have showed up to stand against these bigoted laws as they have.
+Looking south from over the border,[^canada] I’m honestly surprised — and impressed — that as many people in Florida and Texas have showed up to stand against these bigoted laws as they have.

+[^canada]: As in looking at America from Canada, where James was based.

 Right-wing lawmakers have an invested interest in limiting the number of people who benefit from widespread social rights.
 The less groups of people who are politically ‘valid’ — the easier it is to develop consistent propaganda to manipulate these people.